maryam-choudhury/CS-330-Let-Us-Learn-CPP/functions_a_deeper_understanding/common_func_qs.md

 <p>Look at this section's practice file for some pre-written functions you can mess around with!</p>

 ## Are there any rules about where the function has to be placed in your code file so that it can run?
-<p> The C++ compliler does not enforce strict rules on where functions are placed, but there are many standard practices that exist to boost the readability and organization of your code.
-A common convention is placing your function declarations and definitions seperate from your main function, only calling other functions in main().
+<p> The C++ compiler does not enforce strict rules on where functions are placed, but there are many standard practices that exist to boost the readability and organization of your code.
+A common convention is placing your function declarations and definitions separate from your main function, only calling other functions in main().
 This makes for an 'elegant' code. </p>

 ## Does C++ support recursive functions?
-<p> First off, you may be asking: "What even is a recursive functions?".
+<p> First off, you may be asking: "What even is a recursive function?".
 Let's address that question first!
   A recursive function is a function that calls itself in order to solve a problem, making it easier for the programmer to accomplish their goal, as they can break their problem down into simpler subproblems.
-So, that's perfectly clear and we will never have to go through this again.
+So, that's perfectly clear, and we will never have to go through this again.
 No?
-Let's look at an example to get a better idea of what's going on. </p>
+Let's look at an example to get a better idea of what's going on.</p>

 ```cpp
 int sum(int k) {